Bruster’s Ice Cream on Schomburg Road closes down

-COLUMBUS, GA (WTVM) - Summer or Winter Ice cream is always a favorite but some Columbucs residents might need to find a new place to get their sweet treats.
+COLUMBUS, GA (WTVM) - Summer or winter, ice cream is always a favorite but some Columbus residents might need to find a new place to get their sweet treats now.

 After 11 years in business, the Bruster’s Ice Cream on Schomburg road in Columbus has closed.